-THE COMMISSIONERS OF FREE SCHOOLS are requested to meet at Spartanburg C. H. on the FIRST MONDAY in Army of Radicals, collected from the mass NOVEMBER next.
-Teachers will have their of the people, by which the regular forces claims properly made out, and present them to me by the 15TH of OCTOBER next.
+THE COMMISSIONERS OF FREE SCHOOLS are requested to meet at Spartanburg C. H. on the FIRST MONDAY in NOVEMBER next.
+Teachers will have their claims properly made out, and present them to me by the 15TH of OCTOBER next.
+JOSEPH FOSTER,

-JOSEPH FOSTER, Chairman Board Commissioners.
+Chairman Board Commissioners.
 Sept 27 - 35-4